 - Smoking – tips to quit

-- Reducing processed sugar – tips to reduce sugar intake
+- Processed sugar intake – tips to reduce sugar intake

-- Avoiding excess alcohol – tips to drink sensibly
+- Alcohol consumption – tips to drink sensibly

-- Being overweight – tips to loose weight
+- Being overweight – tips to lose weight

 - Regular stretching and exercise – read more